sharkham/sharkham.github.io/_posts/2020-05-15-deploying_a_react_with_redux_rails_app_with_netlify_heroku.markdown

 The first step is getting your backend up on Heroku.
 Start by making an account on Heroku, and then navigate to [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-rails6).
 It will prompt you to [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install), log in on the command line with `heroku login`, and then configure your `config/database.yml` file.

-What is on the Rails 6 tutorial works for this, but there is a lot of text there, so for simplicity's sake, this is what worked for me:
+What is on the tutorial works for this, but there is a lot of text there, so for simplicity's sake, this is what worked for me:
 ```
 default: &default
   adapter: postgresql